KerenStoller/Xonix/README.md

-# 🕹️ Unity Mini Game Setup Guide
+# The Revenge Of The Chick - Setup Guide

-Welcome! 👋
+Welcome!
 This Unity project includes **three scenes** that work together to run the game:

 - **`WelcomeScene`** — the main menu